|Remove||Item||Quantity × Price|

-ART-IVISM PROJECT MAY - OCT 2018: 'THE DIARY OF TRANSCIENCE': Journeying through immigrant Britain A one year interactive MOBILE ART-IVISM ENQUIRY by British Indian Pop Artists Ketna Patel & Jon Reading, observing, documenting & chronicling untold stories of United Kingdom's immigrant Diaspora, and the part they play in modern Britain.
+ONGOING ART-IVISM PROJECT: 'THE DIARY OF TRANSCIENCE': Journeying through immigrant Britain;an interactive MOBILE ART-IVISM ENQUIRY by British Indian Pop Artist Ketna Patel, observing, documenting & chronicling untold stories of United Kingdom's immigrant Diaspora, and the part they play in modern Britain.

 Examples of books / writers used for the research for this project.

 Ketna was formally acknowledged as a UK-INDIA Young leader in London, June 2018

 BRITINDIA: One of the intentions of this ongoing project will be to find different ways of creatively expressing the everyday 'parallels' between Britain and India.
 These will be transmuted into visual narratives as part of larger 'story telling' devices.

 A snapshot of the Graffitti wall painted by the villagers of Gunehar for the Ketna Patel GUNEHAR POP installation.
 The 2016 edition of the SHOPART ARTSHOP 2 PROJECT was organised by the 4 Tables Project in partnership with Ketna Patel Studio and Puneet Kaushik.